ISRO: Its Origin, Roles, Important Missions, Launch Vehicles, & More

 • Establishment of new space infrastructure and facilities around the country;

-• It will serve as a link between the ISRO and private sector companies, making efforts to make best use of India’s space resources and increase space-based activities.
+• It will serve as a link between the ISRO and private sector companies, making efforts to make the best use of India’s space resources and increase space-based activities.

 About Antrix

-• Functions: Antrix is responsible for promoting ISRO’s products, services and technologies.
+• Functions: Antrix is responsible for promoting ISRO’s products, services, and technologies.
 It also provides major technical consultancy services and transfers technologies to industry.

 Significance of ISRO